Erichollman96/FLOSS/README.md

 - Users must select file locations through the "Setup Wizard".
 This is to be expanded...

-- Life is demanding more of my time and progress is slowing down...
-Maybe one update a week

 PRIORITY 2-

 Saving user settings (file paths)...